How to write an ebook for a B2B audience

 It’s for X type of person, working in X type of organisation, with aspirations to achieve Y and/or avoid being X.

-Over the next xx sections you will learn A, B, C, D and E. You’ll be able to use this information to do Y.
+Over the following xx sections, you will learn A, B, C, D, and E. You’ll be able to use this information to do Y.

 Writing the sections

 You’ll already have structured the individual sections of your ebook in your outline, so now it’s just a case of fleshing them out.
-A few pointers to help here:
+Here are a few pointers to help:

-1. Try to give all your sections roughly the same structure and word count.
-This will give all the sections equal weight of authority, and make the ebook feel like a professional, satisfying read.
+- Make your sections roughly the same structure and word count.
+This will give all the sections equal weight of authority and make the ebook feel satisfying and professional.
 It’ll also help the designers to lay out each page consistently.

-2. Don’t go overboard on length.
-A typical ebook is around 2,000-2,500 words, which probably only gives you around 300-350 words per section.
-Get the key points across crisply and succinctly, so as not to detain your reader unnecessarily.
+- Stick to your word count.
+A typical ebook is around 2,000-2,500 words, which probably only gives you 300-350 words per section.
+Get the key points across crisply and succinctly.

-3. Pay attention to headlines and subheads.
+- Pay attention to headlines and subheads.
 Make them enticing and appealing.
-You want your reader to enjoy reading the ebook, to feel like they’re having a great chat with someone who’s interested in them, and is telling them really valuable and useful stuff.
+You want your reader to enjoy reading the ebook and feel like they’re chatting with someone who’s interested in them and telling them valuable stuff.

-4. Think how your copy will look on the page.
+- Think about how your copy will look on the page.
 What design elements will there be?
-Are there elements of your copy that would actually work better as a visual or graphic?
-If so, provide basic instructions for a designer to create the image.
+Are there elements of your copy that would work better as a visual or graphic?
+If so, provide basic suggestions for a designer to create the image.
+(PRO TIP: To help with this, some ebook copywriters like to write the copy as it will eventually be laid out – in landscape format with text boxes and spaces for graphics.)

-1. Bring your copy to life.
+- Bring your copy to life.
 Reading lots of abstract, theoretical stuff can be boring.
 Show how the point you’re making works in the real world and directly impacts the reader.
-Give examples of how it might work, or instances where it has worked.
-Did your subject matter expert make any nice analogies or use any catchy phrases to explain the topic?
+Did your subject matter expert use nice analogies or catchy phrases to explain the topic?
 If so, work these in.

-1. Back up your points with credible statistics and quotes.
-You’ll have gathered these in the research stage, so all you need to do now is drop them in.
-Don’t forget to attribute them to their original source.
+- Back up your points with credible statistics and quotes.
+You’ll have gathered these in the research stage, so all you need to do now is drop them in (don’t forget to attribute them to their original source).
+Suggesting pull quotes and breakout stat boxes can also give your designer plenty to play with to make the finished book look interesting and engaging.

-2. Link to other content pieces.
-If the client has produced any other content that’s relevant to any of your sections, include a link to it in the section.
-Even if the reader doesn’t make it all the way to the call to action at the end, your ebook can still provide value – and that value can be measured.
+- Link to other content pieces.
+If you (or your client) have produced other content relevant to any of your sections, include a link to it.
+Even if the reader doesn’t make it to the CTA at the end, your ebook can still provide value.

 Writing the summary

-This is where you sum up the key points of the ebook in the form of a handy list that will help your reader to achieve Y or avoid X (you can refer back to the intro at this point).
+This is where you sum up the key points of your ebook in the form of a handy list that will help your reader to achieve Y or avoid X (refer back to the intro at this point).

-If you’ve been including key takeaways throughout the ebook, you can list them again here, so your reader has a nice summary of the key points to remember from the ebook.
-If your ebook is designed to be actionable, it can work well to include a pull-out checklist here.
+If you’ve included takeaways throughout the ebook, you can list them again here, so your reader has a summary of the key points to remember.
+And if your ebook is designed to be actionable, including a checklist can work well.

 A nice touch is to include links to further resources – either the client’s own content or (if you want to be really helpful) industry-wide content that adds relevant and interesting new perspectives on the topic you’ve discussed.